Do It Yourself

 3. Baking Soda

 Baking soda is another effective remedy to reduce rashes as well as itchiness.
-It acts as a natural acid neutralizer that helps relieve itching.
-It even reduces the risk of infection.
+It acts as a natural acid neutralizer which helps relieve itching and reduces the risk of infection.

 - Add 1 cup of baking soda to a bathtub filled with cool water.